nittyjee/historymap/README.md

 ## MongoDB
 The app is currently configured to use MongoDB.
 You will have to set up a DB for your project, this is very easy using Mongot Atlas.

+You can also quite easilly adapt this to a SQL based backend that supports storing and querying JSON.

 Config is as simple as adding a .env file with a user, password, DB name and connection URL.
 You can use the example given for testing.
 Note that .env and config files should not *usually*